 Why is user experience and intelligent software design so important?

 Some people think that design is superfluous, that it’s just something that’s a nice-to-have but is not necessary.
 But when we focus on user experience, there’s four main components.
 There’s clarity, slow, relevance and utility.
-We get some of the traditional business software applications out there and most of them have the utility part down (I mean, hopefully, otherwise no one’s going to be using it).
+We get some of the traditional business software applications out there and most of them have the utility part down.
 Some of them even have the relevance down, but if they miss out on the clarity and the flow people aren’t going to be engaged with it, excited about using it, and it will become a chore as opposed to something they’ll want to do and want to use.

 Interesting.
 From the perspective of a software user (not a designer or developer), that makes sense.
 A good experience should just, well, “be,” right?

 I read something a couple of days ago that kind of hit home for me: User experience is like a joke.
 If you have to explain it, it’s probably not that good.
 And I think that’s really the way I feel about our software.
 We want people to be able to engage with it, go in there, and click on it and discover things and make it very, very intuitive.
 For instance, I see this new feature and I see this is exactly how I’d expect it to work, and that’s the way that it works.